MichaelZiHuang/UnderwaterROV/README.md

 * Custom Controls require physical pairing with ROV
 * Agisoft requires additional accuracy tests

-<h1>Code Review Feedback<h1>
+<h1>Code Review Feedback</h1>
  On May 4th, our Team participated in a Code Review where 2 other teams critiqued our design.
-One of the criqitues was cryptic code.
-We've addressed this by adding more comments to our design and removing deprecated code in our design (particularly in script.py)
+We will address them here.
+ * "Fix comment at server.py:31, wrong port number" - Changed, removing deprecated code and comments.
+ * "Remove using namespace std;" - Denied, we did not see a reason as to why this is a problem
+ * "Add Error checking or remove commented code" - Commented code removed
+ * "Not all functions are clear"  - Added more descriptive function headers to custom control code
+ * "Lighting issue on GUI" - Noted, may change at a later date as this is a prototype GUI, not for production usage

 <h1>How to Run</h1>
 This software requires both hardware and software to run, these are notably as follows: